arananet/Unamiga_Reloaded/README.md

 ### NES core:
 You can use the MINIMIG core SD, just create a new folder on the root called NES and put all the roms.

+### SNES core:
+You can use the MINIMIG core SD, just create a new folder on the root called SNES and put all the roms.

+### VideoPac core:
+You can use the MINIMIG core SD, just create a new folder on the root called VIDEOPAC and put all the roms.

 ### MSX core:
 Requires a custom SD card because his partitions configurations.
 The SD image required for the core can be downloaded from here: https://www.zxuno.com/forum/viewtopic.php?t=3976.